ShaodongWei/ProteoFlow/README.md

 # When to use
 This script is to do proteomics downstream analysis, including statistics, volcano plot, machine learning modelling, ROC plot.
-The input abundance table has to be preprocessed first, please check [ProteoPrep](https://github.com/ShaodongWei/ProteoPrep) how to preprocessing proteomics data.
+The input abundance table has to be preprocessed first, please check [ProteoPrep](https://github.com/ShaodongWei/ProteoPrep) how to preprocess proteomics data.

 # Getting Started
 ## Prerequisites